ddubson/learning-go/README.md

 - **Go is structured by modules and packages**
 - Functions are by default **package-private**.
 - To export to make available externally, **capitalize** the first character of the function name
+- Unused variables produce a compile-time error - you may not declare and initialize a variable without later using the variable.

 ## 🍨 Concepts & Constructs

-- [**Zero value**](https://go.dev/tour/basics/12) - when variables are declared, they are initialized to their respective zero value (string -> "", bool -> false).
+- [**Zero value**](https://go.dev/tour/basics/12) - when variables are declared, they are initialized to their respective zero value (string -> `""`, bool -> `false`).
 The use of keyword `var` gives you a variable initialized with a zero value. [[1]](https://go.dev/ref/spec#The_zero_value)
 - [**Short variable declaration operator**](https://go.dev/tour/basics/10) - when you use `:=` operator, Go infers the type being declared or throws a compilation error if it cannot infer the type.